TowsifAhamed/FinTechFrauds/README.md

 - The scoring API only accepts hashed identifiers and plaintext transaction metadata required for rules.
 - Fraud reports are signed with HMAC-SHA256 using tenant-specific secrets and enforced timestamp skew (`±5 minutes`) to mitigate replay.
 - Enable TLS/Mutual TLS at the ingress layer and rotate API keys using your KMS of choice before promoting to production.
-- Runtime API keys are normalized so that hyphenated and underscored variants both work.
-For example, setting `FINTECHFRAUDS_SECURITY_APIKEYS_DEMO_KEY` makes the service accept either `demo-key` or `demo_key` in the `X-Api-Key` header.
+- Runtime API keys are normalized so that hyphenated, underscored, or uppercase variants all resolve to the same secret.
+For example, setting `FINTECHFRAUDS_SECURITY_APIKEYS_DEMO_KEY` makes the service accept `demo-key`, `demo_key`, or `DEMO-KEY` in the `X-Api-Key` header.

 ## Licensing